In this post you will learn:

 Confidentiality Agreement Exclusions

-Why You Should Insist Your Buyer Signs the NDA
+Why You Should Always Insist Your Buyer Signs the NDA

 In addition to protecting the confidential information of a business, an non disclosure agreement should also prohibit the buyer from making disclosures regarding the potential transaction itself.
 More specifically, the buyer should not be permitted to disclose to third parties any of the terms, conditions or other facts related to the discussions or negotiations between the parties.